-This MOTRA web site was developed by the author as a tool in an attempt to start up a grassroots forum that would be available for the exchange of ideas on the Interent and to possibly meet occasionally to discuss important political issues of the day.
-It is intended that these exchanges and meetings would from people across the political spectrum including conservatives. independents and liberals.
+This MOTRA web site was originally developed by the author as a tool in an attempt to start up a grassroots forum that would be available for the exchange of ideas on the Interet and to possibly meet occasionally to discuss important political issues of the day.
+It was intended that these exchanges and meetings would from people across the political spectrum including conservatives. independents and liberals.

 To provide a baseline, a proposed "strawman" Project Master Plan has been drafted and can be found by clicking on the "Issues" link on the top of this page.
 This draft plan identifies recommended goals, available resources to achieve those goals and shows constraints that must be over come in the process.
 Specific "Problems" are identified with proposed "Solutions."
 It is intended to use this proposed Project Master Plan as a starting point.
 Eventually input will be solicited from all points of the political spectrum with the hope of coming up with a broadly accepted "Middle Of The Road" compromise position.

 It should be noted that this original draft master plan was drafted by the author who is an admittingly progressive liberal, but you've got to start somewhere.